Brigid Rockwell Originals

-On February 26, 1993, my life of uncertainty and artistic dabblings came to a resounding conclusion while working as a liaison to the General Council on Lehman Brothers' OTC Trading Desk.
+On February 26, 1993, my life of artistic dabbling came to a resounding conclusion while working as a liaison to the General Council on Lehman Brothers' OTC Trading Desk.
 Until that day, I worked running daily between offices on the 103rd floor of 2 World Trade Center and the 4th floor of American Express Tower at the World Financial Center.
 Our offices were literally shaken to the core by the BOOM of a terrorist bomb in the garage of the World Trade Center that afternoon.
 It was then I concluded I would leave the financial industry and attempt to somehow make my way as an artist.

 While finishing my studies at School of Visual Arts in Manhattan in 1994, I received a grant from Chase Manhattan Bank in 1995, to study abroad for a summer semester in Barcelona, Spain at LLOYA (School of Fine Arts).
 The program, which concluded in July, inspired and prompted me to give up my apartment in Manhattan and move to Prague, Czech Republic, where I lived and traveled extensively through Europe for two years.